-- 1. Download the textbook data files and double-click the Orders.accdb file to open it in Microsoft Access 2019. - 2.
-Click the Enable Content button on the Security Warning notification that appears. - 3.
+- 1. Download the textbook data files and open the Orders.accdb file in Microsoft Access 365. - 2.
+Click the OK button if prompted with a message indicating "The active content in this file is blocked".
+Next, click the Enable Content button on the Security Warning notification that appears. - 3.
 Click on the drop-down list above the Navigation Pane to ensure you have both the Object Type and All Access Objects options selected to display.
 This is illustrated with a screenshot in the Chapter 1 Guided Exercise if you need help with this step. - 4.
 Double-click the Customers table to open it in Datasheet View and add a sample record for your Teaching Assistant in the table.
 You can do this by entering the data below the last record.
 Use the correct first name and last name of your TA.
 The rest of the data record for your TA should be made up.